abdulahmad/EA-NHL-Tools/NHL94-Sprite-Mod/README-jersey-palette.md

 ```bash
 node generateJerseyPalette.js
 ```
-This generates a palette for team "0" (Chicago Blackhawks) with default filename.
+This generates all jerseys for all teams in jerseyDef.js with default filenames.

 ### Validate 3-bit Color Compliance
 ```bash